Jászberény: Transport

 Jászkun Volán operates multiple routes of local buses, mostly between the city centre and the industrial district.
 The station for long distance buses is located in the city centre, with direct services to Budapest and various other cities.
 Jászberény also has a train station further away from the city centre.
 MÁV operates hourly services on weekdays to Hatvan and Szolnok.

 Politics

 The current mayor of Jászberény is Budai Lóránt.

-The local Municipal Assembly has 15 members divided into 3 political parties and alliances:
+The local Municipal Assembly has 14 members divided into 2 political parties and alliances:

+In the 2024 municipal elections the Jointly for Jászberény Association, made up of civil and opposition parties, won all electoral districts.
+The government-ruling Fidesz sent assembly members through compensation list.